fdilke/bewl/bewl2/done-todo.md

 - wherever we have f(a ⊕ b) consider an extension of biarrows so it can be f(a, b)
 - convenience untupling version of Equalizer.restrict() so that I don't need 'case x ⊕ y' in defining endo monoids
 - finesse away direct references to CTXT in cases of untupling: just need type <>[X, Y, Z] = (CTXT[X], CTXT[Y]) => CTXT[Z] or sn
+- expunge @targetName, no one is using Java to access this

 # TODO
 - permutations, deep property of FinSet from card trick?
 - argument for storing UNIT, BEWL, etc as types within the topos, not type parameters?
   Saves passing a load of baggage around.
 Implications for users?
+Performance?
+Test calc of S_5
 - disentangle mask[]/sillyMask[] which should be a pure type operation
 - any implicits left in tests for algebraic machinery? any other unnecessary flummery with '?=>' ?
 - can improve how equalizerSituation / scope of implicits works in the generic topos tests?